The Baum--Connes conjecture localised at the unit element of a discrete group: Exactness and monster-based counterexamples

 Let us finally comment on a possibility of fixing the non exactness of our construction along the lines of the recent papers of Baum, Guentner and Willet \cite{BGW} and of Buss, Echterhoff and Willett \cite{BEW}.

-A modified assembly map involving a \emph{minimal exact and Morita compatible} crossed product functor has been proposed in \cite{BGW}, as the ``right hand side'' that should be considered in the Baum--Connes conjecture.
-It was shown in \cite{BEW} that this modified crossed product gives back $C^*_r\Gamma$ when the coefficients are $\mathbb{C}$ (with trivial action) and also that minimal exact implies Morita compatible.
+A modified assembly map involving a \emph{minimal exact and Morita compatible} crossed product functor has been proposed in \cite{BGW}, as the ``right hand side'' that should be considered in the Baum--Connes conjecture (see also \cite{ABES} for some relations with the strong Novikov conjecture for low degree classes).

 One may try to correct the non-exactness in our context by correcting the right hand side for the $KK$-theory with real coefficients.
 One could for instance think of replacing the minimal tensor product with ${\rm II}_1$-factors by a tensor product with ${\rm II}_1$-factors which is \emph{minimal exact} (and Morita compatible).